mxcl/PromiseKit/README.markdown

 });
 ```

-Code with promises is about as close as we can get to clean, synchronous code (at least until Apple give us `@await`…).
+Code with promises is about as close as we can get to the minimal cleanliness of synchronous code (at least until Apple give us `@await`…).

+The above code dispatches a promise to a background queue (where it computes the md5), the md5 is then input to the next Promise which returns a new Promise that downloads the gravatar.
+If you return a Promise from a `then` block the next Promise (ie. the Promise returned by the `then`) waits (asynchronously) for that Promise to fulfill before it executes its `then` blocks.
+PromiseKit’s `NSURLConnection` category methods automatically decode images in a background thread before passing them to the next Promise.

 #Error Handling